harold-fv/Social-Network-API/README.md

 3. After you install the package ,from the command line type, npm run start.
 This is to load and run the program.

+## Usage

+To demonstrate the acceptance criteria, below is the overview of the application.

+1. When I enter the command to invoke the application,then the server is started and the Mongoose models are synced to the MongoDB database.

+2. When the user opens API GET routes in Insomnia for users and thoughts, then the data for each of these routes is displayed in a formatted JSON.

+3. When the user tests API POST, PUT, and DELETE routes in Insomnia, then the system will be able to successfully create, update, and delete users and thoughts in the database.

+4. When the user tests API POST and DELETE routes in Insomnia,then the system will be able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.

 ## Walkthrough Video

 The following ia a walkthrough video that demonstrates the functionality of the social media API.